wanderdust/newsletter/content/posts/022_physical_postgres_tables/index.md

 ...
 ```

-Here you get a bunch of directories, each with different functions.
+Here you get a bunch of directories.
+They all do different things in postgres, but that's outside the scope of this blog.
 In this case we will focus on the `base` directory which is the one containing the database directories.

-When we look into the `base` directory we get a list of folders representing the table different postgres databases.
+When we look into the `base` directory we get a list of folders representing the different postgres databases.

 ```shell
 ls -lh /opt/homebrew/var/postgresql@17/base